Hideaki Sorachi: Writing style and influences

 Researchers have credited the popularity of the Gintama series to Sorachi's uniquely humorous characters and satirisation of contemporary themes.
-It has been described by Sorachi as “Gently painting the life of a loser, a really likeable kind of humanity and reality”, stating that the appeal of the manga's characters are due to their relatable, flawed nature.
-Smith has described the series as an “Edo-era comedy decked out in science fiction trappings and alternative historical versions of famous characters”.
+It has been described by Sorachi as "Gently painting the life of a loser, a really likeable kind of humanity and reality", stating that the appeal of the manga's characters are due to their relatable, flawed nature.
+Smith has described the series as an "Edo-era comedy decked out in science fiction trappings and alternative historical versions of famous characters".

 Critics have also complimented Sorachi's distinctive sense of humour, often satirising Japanese pop culture, or frequent use of vulgar language and toilet humour.
-Smith has considered Gintama’s balance of comedic elements and drama as representing Sorachi’s unique style and approach to characters.
+Smith has considered Gintamas balance of comedic elements and drama as representing Sorachi's unique style and approach to characters.

 Sorachi stated that reading Wanpakku Comics had the greatest influence on his work as a manga artist, though was also inspired by popular series such as Akira Toriyama's Dragon Ball and Shigeru Mizuki's GeGeGe no Kitarou.
 He also mentioned that watching various variety shows and historical films served as creative inspiration for Gintama.
 Sorachi has stated that the midnight radio program Attack Young, by Akashi Eiichirou, inspired his satirical humour.

 Costumes for the Shinsengumi characters in the live-action movie "Gintama 2: Rules are Made to be Broken".

 In the early stages of production for Gintama, Sorachi stated that his editor encouraged him to write a story about the Japanese shinsengumi, due to the popularity of a TV drama called Shinsengumi! that was airing at the time.
 However, he felt that his creativity would be limited by the genre of historical fiction and thus decided to incorporate the shinsengumi as side characters in a science-fiction and comedy manga.

 The first year of the release of Gintama coincided with the airing of Shinsengumi!, during which the manga consisted mostly of shorter stories to establish the characters and the world they were situated in, as Sorachi wanted to minimise the potential overlap of the two texts.
 However, following the first year of serialisation, Sorachi stated that he grew more comfortable with extending the storyline of the manga to include more serious themes and dramatic moments, whilst keeping his uniquely comedic and fantastical characterisation of modern Japan.

-Sorachi's inspiration for the initial characterisation of the shinsengumi in Gintama was Ryotaro Shiba’s Moeyo Ken.
+Sorachi's inspiration for the initial characterisation of the shinsengumi in Gintama was Ryotaro Shiba's Moeyo Ken.
 This characterisation was then further developed and adapted through the audience reception of Gintama, by mail, weekly surveys, and sales data.